 Dundee Gaelic Choir, officially known as the Dundee Gaelic Music Association, was formed in 1896 and enjoyed early success in 1903 as the first ever winners of the prestigious Lovat and Tullibardine Trophy which they went on to win on several other occasions.
 The Association went into abeyance in 1939 but was reconstituted in 1966.
 In 2006 we celebrated the 40th anniversary of the reconstitution with a dinner attended by many former members including Isobel Darroch, our original conductor from 1966.

 Dundee Gaelic Choir

 The Dundee Gaelic Choir promotes the Gaelic language and culture through music and song.
 We compete in provincial mods throughout the year and at the Royal National Mod each October.
 We also entertain at Highland Societies and ceilidhs throughout the Tayside area.
-The choir is trained by Wilma Kennedy, Mod Gold Medallist and Traditional Gold Medallist and draws members from Dundee, Angus, Perthshire and Fife.
+The choir is trained by Stewart Fyffe, who has extensive experience in working with different choirs and has kindly agreed to share his knowledge and experience with us.
+While based in Dundee, the choir draws members from Dundee, Angus, Perthshire and Fife.

 The choir meets for practice every Monday night at 7.15pm in the St. Mary Magdalene's Church Halls, Dudhope Crescent Road, Dundee.